 The age of entitlement is 65 years and New Zealand Superannuation is generally available to those people who have been resident and present in New Zealand for 10 years, including five years since the age of 50 years.
 However, people may qualify for New Zealand Superannuation with less than 10 years residence if they have migrated to New Zealand from countries with which New Zealand has a social security agreement.

 - Who can get it

 - Have you served with the New Zealand Armed Forces?

 - Overseas pensions

 - Who can you contact overseas

-- Veteran’s Pension is a fortnightly payment for veterans who have served in a war or other emergency and have a disability (administered by Work and Income)
+- Veteran’s Pension is a fortnightly payment for veterans who have served in a war or other emergency and have a disability (administered by the Ministry of Social Development).

-- War Disablement Pension is a fortnightly payment for people who have a disability caused by a war or other emergency they served in (administered by Veterans' Affairs New Zealand which provides policy advice to the government and service delivery to the veteran community).
+- Disablement Pension is a fortnightly payment for people who have a disability caused by a war or other emergency they served in (administered by Veterans' Affairs which provides policy advice to the government and service delivery to the veteran community).